sri-anya/SpotifyClone/README.md

 3. Explore the responsive design on different devices.
 4. Interact with the playbar controls.
 5. Toggle the visibility of the playlist on larger screens.

-6. Explore the disabled features (navigation bar arrows, login/signup buttons).
+6. Navigate the responsive menu on smaller screens.
-7. Navigate the responsive menu on smaller screens.
+7. Provide feedback on your experience.
-8. Provide feedback on your experience.
+8. Checkout the hamburger menu for small screens.

 Feel free to explore and interact with the demo to get a hands-on experience of the project!